Call 972-795-1595 or text 972-636-4734 to learn more!

-Classes for the 2017-2018 Dance Season
+Classes for the 2023-2024 Dance Season

 Level 3 classes are designed for 7-10 year-olds who are in second, third, or fourth grade.
-Ballet, Tap, Jazz, and Hip Hop are offered at this level.
+Ballet, Jazz, and Hip Hop are offered at this level.

-Beginning at fourth grade and Level 4, we offer skill-based classes where progress is measured primarily on technique and maturity.
+Beginning at fourth grade and Level 4, we offer skill-based classes where progress is measured primarily on technical progress and maturity.
 Some dancers at Level 4 may have more experience than others, but all dancers will be introduced to the same technique from our curriculum.
-Ballet, Tap, Jazz, Hip Hop, and Modern are offered at this level.
+Ballet, Jazz, Modern, and Hip Hop are offered at this level.